Menu

 Fitness centres in Stockholm

-Monthly fees can vary depending on membership type: subscriptions with limited access hours (usually before 15:00) can be as low as SEK 200 per month, while all-hours access costs from SEK 400 upwards.
-Some fitness centres have a binding period so make sure to read the terms and conditions before signing up to a membership.
-Some places offer student, family, and senior discounts so ask about that, too!
+Monthly fees can vary depending on membership type: subscriptions with limited access hours (off-peak times only) can be as low as SEK 300 per month, while full memberships usually start from SEK 500.
+Some fitness centres have a binding period (usually 6-12 months), so make sure to read the terms and conditions before signing up for a membership.
+Some places offer student, family, and senior discounts, so ask about that, too.

 Here are some of the biggest fitness chains in Stockholm: